 Re. price, I'm not sure but I think it's comparable to Bangkok and Kuala Lumpur.

 Re. lourdizon's question, the nearest train station is Gambir.
 You can go there with Damri.
 The city bound train is on land acquisition process. almost 5 years ago

 You can use cheaper shuttle bus like DAMRI.
 It only costs about 35K IDR-45K IDR depends on your destination such as Blok M, Bogor, Kampung Rambutan, etc.

 You can come to the DAMRI Halte in front of each terminal of the airport.

 For instance, if you take a DAMRI bus to Blok M, then your hotel near by Blok M, you can just go on foot to your hotel.
 Best luck!
 I know your question was two years ago.
 But nothing is expired, right?
-Who knows you'll visit Jakarta again one day. :') over 4 years ago
+Who knows you'll visit Jakarta again one day. :') almost 5 years ago